Nikhil-KOAS/powershell-stuff/README.md

   * In 'add arguments', paste your path from earlier and press ok
   * Under Conditions>POWER, make sure all boxes are unchecked
   * Press Ok
-  * Press Run in the right hand pane (A powershell screen should appear.)
-(In future you only need to open task scheduler, then select your task, then press run)
+  * Press Run in the right hand pane (A powershell screen should appear.
+DO NOT CLOSE THIS WINDOW) (In future you only need to open task scheduler, then select your task, then press run)
   * You will now need to close edge / create a new window so that that the script can work.
   * Smoothwall is now disabled (This may sometimes trigger a different firewall screen in school, but this should always work at home)
   ### Non-Reccomended (Only works sometimes)